EkleTony/healthy-climate-ssl/README.md

 4. Extracts region-level embeddings
 5. Evaluates embeddings on a downstream spatial interpolation task

-The design emphasizes spatial structure, multimodal reconstruction, and deterministic reproducibility.

 All results reported in `report.pdf` are reproducible from this repository using the commands below.
 # Quick Reproduction (End-to-End)